OWASP/www-project-ai-security-and-privacy-guide/index.md

 ## Scope boundaries of AI security

-Try to avoid dragging every ‘popular’ AI risk into the security activity, such as transparency, fairness, and correctness.
+Try to avoid dragging every ‘popular’ AI risk into the security activity, such as algorithmic bias, transparency, and correctness.
 They are important, but it’s better to divide and conquer AI issues in an organization, instead of making everybody responsible for everything.
 In the end, that makes nobody responsible.

 Another example of scope creep is 'safety'.
 Given the role of AI systems, this is a prominent theme.
 It is of course related to security, especially when talking about the integrity of data.
 However, there are sides to safety that are not of direct concern from the security perspective, in particular regarding the correctness of an AI model.